clareaulab/ebv_biobank_gwas/README.md

 What are included allow for more processed analyses to be replicated.
 [Contact Caleb Lareau](lareauc@mskcc.org) for assistance in engineering these features on your own workspace.

+All custom analyses were performed using the `R 4.4.0` software enviroment.
+Set your working directory in `code` in the base of any of these three to run the R code line-by-line.

 ### celltype-pathway-mapping
 This folder contains code for pathway and cell type enrichment analyses of the